vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/175/04_muShAya_sUryaM.md

 title = "04"

 +++
-As noted in the publ. intro., the poet (kave) addressed here is surely Uśanā Kāvya.
+As noted in the published introduction, the poet (kave) addressed here is surely Uśanā Kāvya.